joeycarter/website/content/post/dundas-street.md

 I believe the path forward is clear:

 1. Find a new namesake for each of the streets bearing the names of slave-owners, racists, and otherwise oppressive people.
-2. Instead of spending $6 million to change street signs, the city must commit to using an equivalent amount of money towards concrete actions that benefit the community; changing the namesake only is no *fait accompli*.
+2. Instead of spending $6 million to change street signs, the city must commit to using an equivalent sum of money towards concrete actions that benefit the community; changing the namesake only is no *fait accompli*.
-3. Finally, if a plaque helps, be honest about the situation we faced, and how we resolved it: instead of spending millions of dollars to remove the name "Dundas" from our streets, we chose to change the namesake and instead put that money to good use.
+3. Finally, if a plaque *does* help, we must be honest about the situation we faced, and how we resolved it: instead of spending millions of dollars to remove the name "Dundas" from our streets, we chose to change the namesake and instead put that money to good use.

 We have an opportunity to do some good here.
 Don't refactor the street names when the streets themselves are broken.